KrishnaSai07/ArtemisLunarMissonUI/README.md

 ## Install Node-Modules

-Run 'npm install' to get all the required node modules for running the app.
+Run `npm install` to get all the required node modules for running the app.

 ## Development server